Premier League talking points: Liverpool win late but there is misery for the Manchester clubs

 Liverpool's winning run continues

-This wasn't a glittering display by any stretch but as Jurgen Klopp said before the game, points over performance matters right now.
-But longer term Liverpool will need to turn their grit and determination into something a little more to hold off a City side who must regain their own winning feeling sooner or later.
+This was not a glittering display by any stretch but as Jurgen Klopp said before the game, points over performance matters right now.
+But, longer term, Liverpool will need to turn their grit and determination into something a little more to hold off a City side who must regain their own winning feeling sooner or later.

 - Liverpool 2-1 Leicester - Match report and highlights